-Tens of thousands gather in Hong Kong for rally against China extradition bill
+Tens of thousands rally in Hong Kong against China extradition bill

 HONG KONG (Reuters) - Tens of thousands of people took to Hong Kong’s streets on Sunday in a last bid to block a proposed extradition law that would allow suspects to be sent to China to face trial, with police bracing for the biggest march in the city in 15 years.

-Police chiefs called for public restraint, government-funded broadcaster RTHK reported, as they mobilised more than 2,000 officers for a march that organisers expect to draw more than 500,000 people.
+Police chiefs called for public restraint, government-funded broadcaster RTHK reported, as they mobilized more than 2,000 officers for a march that organizers expect to draw more than 500,000 people.

 That would make it the biggest rally since a similar number turned out in 2003 to challenge government plans for tighter national security laws, which were later shelved.

-Early indications suggested the crowds could reach several hundred thousand, with underground rail stations jammed with people trying to join the rally, which will start at 3 pm (0700 GMT) in Victoria Park.
+Early indications suggested the crowds could reach at least several hundred thousand, according to Reuters witnesses, with underground rail stations jammed with people trying to join the rally, which started at 3 pm (0700 GMT) in Victoria Park.

+Police shut down Wanchai and Mongkok stations as they tried to control crowds within an hour of the march starting.

-Protesters who arrived early chanted “no China extradition, no evil law” while others called for Hong Kong’s Chief Executive Carrie Lam to step down.
-One protestor held a sign reading “Carry off Carrie”.
+Chants of “no China extradition, no evil law” echoed through the high-rise city streets, while other marchers called for Hong Kong’s Chief Executive Carrie Lam to step down.
+One protester held a sign reading “Carry off Carrie”.

-Lam has tweaked the proposals but has refused to withdraw the bull, saying it is vital to plug a long-standing “loophole”.
+Lam has tweaked the proposals but has refused to withdraw the bill, saying it is vital to plug a long-standing “loophole”.

-The crowd included young families pushing babies in prams as well as the elderly braving 32 degree C (90°F) heat.
+The genial crowd included young families pushing babies in prams as well as the elderly braving 32 degree C (90°F) heat, some spraying each other with water misters.

 Opposition to the proposed bill has united a broad range of the community, from usually pro-establishment business people and lawyers to students, pro-democracy figures and religious groups.

+Insurance agents, executives and small entrepreneurs joined bus drivers and mechanics, with Reuters speaking to dozens of people saying it was their first protest march.

-“I come here to fight,” said a wheelchair-bound, 78-year-old man surnamed Lai, who was among the first to arrive at Victoria Park.
+“I come here to fight,” said a wheelchair-bound, 78-year-old man surnamed Lai, who was among the first to arrive.

-“It may be useless, no matter how many people are here.
-We have no enough power to resist as Hong Kong government is supported by the mainland,” said Lai, who suffers from Parkinson’s disease.
+One 30-year old Hongkonger, working with a global bank, said it was unclear if the government would change course “but it is better to do something than nothing”.

+“At least I will be part of this Hong Kong history,” the banker said, refusing to be identified for fear of company disciplinary action.

+Sunday protests were also being planned in 25 cities globally, including London, Sydney, New York and Chicago.

-The marchers will slowly make their way through the crowded Causeway Bay and Wanchai shopping and residential districts to Hong Kong’s parliament, where debates will start on Wednesday into government amendments to the Fugitive Offenders Ordinance.
+Marchers were slowly making their way through the crowded Causeway Bay and Wanchai shopping and residential districts to Hong Kong’s parliament, where debates will start on Wednesday into government amendments to the Fugitive Offenders Ordinance.

 The changes will simplify case-by-case arrangements to allow extradition of wanted suspects to countries, including mainland China, Macau and Taiwan, beyond the 20 that Hong Kong already has extradition treaties with.